peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
 CBOR is defined in RFC 7049.
 There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below.

-To and from byte arrays:The CBORObject.DecodeToBytes ethod converts a byte array in CBOR format to a CBOR object.
-The EncodeToBytes ethod converts a CBOR object to its corresponding byte array in CBOR ormat.
+To and from byte arrays:The CBORObject.DecodeToBytes method converts a byte array in CBOR format to a CBOR object.
+The EncodeToBytes method converts a CBOR object to its corresponding byte array in CBOR format.

-To and from data streams:The CBORObject.Write ethods write many kinds of objects to a data stream, including numbers, BOR objects, strings, and arrays of numbers and strings.
-The CBORObject.Read ethod reads a CBOR object from a data stream.
+To and from data streams:The CBORObject.Write methods write many kinds of objects to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
+The CBORObject.Read method reads a CBOR object from a data stream.

-To and from other objects:The CBORObject.FromObject methods onverts many kinds of objects to a CBOR object, including numbers, trings, and arrays and maps of numbers and strings.
-Methods like sDouble, AsByte, and AsString convert a CBOR object to different ypes of object.
+To and from other objects:The CBORObject.FromObject methods converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
+Methods like AsDouble, AsByte, and AsString convert a CBOR object to different types of object.

-To and from JSON:This class lso doubles as a reader and writer of JavaScript Object Notation JSON).
-The CBORObject.FromJSONString method converts JSON to CBOR object, and the ToJSONString method converts a CBOR object o a JSON string.
+To and from JSON:This class also doubles as a reader and writer of JavaScript Object Notation (JSON).
+The CBORObject.FromJSONString method converts JSON to a CBOR object, and the ToJSONString method converts a CBOR object to a JSON string.

 Thread Safety: CBOR objects that are numbers, "simple values", and text strings are immutable (their values can't be changed), so they are inherently safe for use by multiple threads.
 CBOR objects that are arrays, maps, and byte strings are mutable, but this class doesn't attempt to synchronize reads and writes to those objects by multiple threads, so those objects are not thread safe without such synchronization.